runemadsen/phew/README.md

 Phew is a simple, opinionated, stand-alone asset pipeline that builds and publishes SASS and ES6 JavaScript assets to S3.

-Phew makes it easy to have a stand-alone assets repo that publishes assets to S3, whereafter these assets can be referenced in your HTML only by knowing the version number.
+Phew makes it easy to have a stand-alone assets repo that publishes to S3, whereafter these assets can be referenced in your HTML only by knowing the version number.

 ## Configuration

-Simply add `javascripts` and `stylesheets` folders with `.scss` and `.js` files, and `phew` will build each of these files into an asset bundle.
-You can use `@import` in your `.scss` files and `import` in your `.js` files to combine files from subfolders.

-You also need to add a `config.json` file that at least defines the version number to use when versionizing.
-Look in the `example` folder to see a basic setup.
+Phew will build any file located in the root of `javascripts` or `stylesheets` in the folder where the `phew` command is run.

+This means that you can create multiple JS and CSS bundles by having several files that imports other files in subfolders.
+See the `example` folder for a basic example.

+Phew requires you to add a `config.json` file in the folder that the `phew` command is being run.
+This file must at least have a `version` property that is used when using `--versionize`.

 ## Commands